James471/club-website-template/README.md

 ## Usage

-This theme has got 5 layouts and 3 includes.
+This theme has 5 layouts and 3 includes.

 ### Available layouts